 - Convenient to pack and wear

-- Easy disposal when you get home
+- Easy disposal

 - Less comfortable than reusable underwear

-- Shows through tight-fitting athletic wear
+- Can show through tight-fitting clothes

 - More expensive than disposable pads or reusable incontinence products